 Patient’s age and overall health

-Patient’s history of smoking
+Pulmonary function, including patient’s history of smoking

 Several factors affect the prognosis of someone with asbestos lung cancer.
 Some are positive, meaning they will tend to increase the length of your life, while other negative.
 The type of cancer and the stage of the cancer are two of the most significant factors.
 So is your history of asbestos exposure.
 Among the other factors are age, gender and history of smoking.